PhantomRoland/Ace-Jinwoo/README.md

    ```
    The `--impure` flag allows using your local `hardware-configuration.nix`.

-The default user configured is `ace` with the Ace-Jinwoo themed desktop.
+The default user configured is `ace` with the Ace-Jinwoo themed Deepin desktop.

 ## Customisation